 Members of Preceptor Pi chapter of Beta Sigma Phi present a gift of $453 to Dr. Kyle Krebaum for the Makinna Ann Hope Foundation established by Krebaum and his wife, Tasha, in memory of their daughter, Makinna, with the goal of providing special-needs toys and equipment to local families who have special-needs children.
 Since the chapter's first donation to the Makinna Ann Hope Foundation in 2008, Preceptor Pi has contributed a total of $2,532 to the foundation, which works closely with the local Sunflower Early Education Center to respond to the special needs of the children who attend ...

 Golden Sheaf O.E.S.
 Chapter 226 of Great Bend met on June 15 at the Hoisington Masonic Hall for their last meeting before summer break.
 Kristi Hord from the Proficiency Team and Cindy Moore from the Membership Team for District 9 were present.

-Disabled American Veterans (DAV) Chapter 27, Great Bend will hold their annual "Forget-Me-Not" fundraiser, on July 4th at local businesses in Great Bend.
-Chapter members will be stationed at both Dillons stores, Wal-Mart, and Waters True Value Hardware.
-For more information contact Terry Young, 620-793-7169.
+Disabled American Veterans (DAV) Chapter 27, Great Bend, hold their annual "Forget-Me-Not" fundraiser, Saturday July 4, at local businesses in Great Bend.
+Chapter 27 members will be stationed at both Dillons stores, WalMart, Waters True Value Hardware and Orschein Farm & Home Store.